indra-net/video-player/README.md

 ## directory structure

 ```
-Gruntfile
 app/ <- this is the webapp
+    styles/ <-- sass files here
+    assets/ <-- everything
 	lib/ <- these are your common js-style coffeescript files
-	index.jade <- the main jade template
+	index.html <- the main html template
-	main.coffee <- entry point for the webapp
+	main.coffee <- entry point for the webapp  - start reading here
 ```

-`grunt` compiles `app/` to a neat bundle in `dist/` using coffeeify (browserify for coffeescript)
+`grunt` compiles `app/` to a neat bundle in `built-app/` coffeeify (browserify for coffeescript)